zekekin/stealth-ux/README.md

              button_spacing=2
              maximized_offset=10
 7. Go to Parameters --> Window manager (I am not sure about the english name as I am using french version) and change the theme to 'mytheme'; I also changed the font of the title to 20.
-8. I also changed the color of the close* images to red using Gimp.
+8. Change the color of the close* images to red using Gimp.

 ## Configure